5

 You can reach out to your customers or clients via various methods, including mail, voice calls, video calls, etc. However, the effectiveness of these methods may vary depending on your customer behavior.

 People usually are less responsive to emails and other online communications, as they lack the important personal element.
-Please be mindful of the fact that you’re asking for a favour.
+Please be mindful of the fact that you’re asking for a favor.

-Hence, for small businesses, I recommend that they reach out manually to the client and request testimonials.
+Hence, for small businesses, we recommend that they reach out manually to the client and request testimonials.

-For mid- to large-scale enterprises, prioritize personal outreach, at least with top clients.
-You can definitely opt for automated mail for broader reach.
-But make sure to do as much personalized communication as possible to ensure a sincere appeal for testimonials.
+For mid to large-scale enterprises, prioritize personal outreach, at least with top clients.
+You can opt for automated mail for broader reach.
+But make sure to communicate as much personally as possible to ensure a sincere appeal for testimonials.

 Why would they say yes?